-Aspects of well-being that could be affected How this aspect of well-being could be positively affected
+Could be directed

-Explain how the positive effect on one dimension
+Explain how the positive

-leads to a positive effect

-on all of the other
+effect on one dimension leads to a positive effect on all of the other dimensions.

-dimensions.

 Personal goal setting (7): Matching actions to goals

 One of the most important things when deciding which actions to take to achieve a goal is to identify what action is needs to be done to change or improve the situation.
 That is, the action must be 'aligned' with or match what the goal is about.
 When something is 'aligned' it means it agrees with or matches something else.